MartinThoma/MartinThoma.github.io/_posts/2014-12-30-latex-tables.md

 featured_image: logos/latex.png
 ---

-<div class="info">This is a quick article I had for quite a while as a draft.
-It might not be finished or have other problems, but I still want to share it.</div>

 LaTeX is an awesome typesetting language: It is powerful enough to let you do anything you want, it has a great community and standard solutions for every common problem as it is quite old.
 But tables... well, let's say there